-The Bibbulmun Track is one of the world’s great long distance walking trails, stretching 1000 kilometres from Kalamunda, in the Perth Hills, to the historic town of Albany on the south coast.
-This Top Trail passes through the heart of the scenic south west of Western Australia.
+The Bibbulmun Track is one of the world’s great long distance walk trails, stretching 1,000 kilometres from Kalamunda in the Perth Hills, to Albany on the south coast, winding through the heart of the scenic South West of Western Australia.

 The campsites have a rustic timber sleeping shelter, pit toilet, rainwater tank and tent sites.
 The track is well marked with yellow triangular markers symbolising the ‘Waugal’ (rainbow serpent of the Aboriginal Dreaming).